petalo-project/ANTEANB/README.md

 # ANTEANB
-This repository contains jupyter notebooks that demonstrate how to use some of the ANTEA functions and does some of the intermediate steps of the analysis.
+This repository contains jupyter notebooks that demonstrate how to use some of the ANTEA functions and do some of the intermediate steps of the analysis.